 Achieving high throughput at high resolution is key to big-area 3D printing, whether for printing multiple small parts or fewer large parts.
 Rutgers researchers have created a multiplexed 3D printing (M3D) approach that simultaneously meets these two, often contradictory, needs.
 M3D uses multiple material deposition printheads mounted on the same gantry.
 Each printhead concurrently prints a different section of a large part or prints multiple small parts (Fig. A).
 AI-driven toolpath generation creates complex, non-periodic, fully 3D geometries without requiring multiple gantries or multiple robots (Fig. B ).
 In-situ treatment of the printed material ensures properties that approach the bulk material.

 Current big-area 3D printing methods use large lines to increase printing speed but need post-print machining to achieve high resolution.
 Such machining needs 2-3X more time than printing itself and reduces overall throughput, increases cost, and wastes material.
 M3D achieves 2.5-4X lesser machining time and waste by increasing the as-printed resolution without sacrificing printing speed.
 Compared to high-resolution nozzle printers that print smaller lines M3D reduces the printing time by 10X or more via concurrent multi-nozzle printing.

 - High throughput at high resolution with lesser machining time, cost, and waste.

 - Materials capability includes polymers and metals (consumer & engineering).

 - Part strength ≈ 80-90% of the material.

 - AI-driven in-process quality control and introduction of new materials.

-- Large & small parts printable on same machine with above advantages.
+- Large & small parts are printable on the same machine with the above advantages.

 - Possible to retrofit existing printers to M3D.